15 Scary Fun Facts About Bunnicula

 10. … AND AN ANIMATED SPECIAL.

-Bunnicula: The Vampire Rabbit debuted in 1982 as part of ABC’s Weekend Specials; you can watch it above.
+Bunnicula: The Vampire Rabbit debuted in 1982 as part of ABC’s Weekend Specials.
 The 23-minute film was directed by Charles A. Nichols, who had previously served as animation director on series like Scooby Doo, Where Are You! and Josie and the Pussycats; he would go on to direct episodes of Alvin and the Chipmunks.

 11. THERE WERE OTHER BUNNICULA BOOKS, TOO.